We are at the forefront of designing for cognitive, sensory, accessibility and inclusion

 Her work has been published in the Lancet Neurology and the American Journal of Geriatric Psychiatry.
 She has written audit reports and community design guides for the National Dementia Office, Ireland and blogs on design for Alzheimer’s Disease International.
 She is an international speaker on inclusive design and dedicates much of her time to advocacy work creating awareness of the importance of inclusive design in supporting cognitive and functional abilities.

-Fiona co-founded www.ddsarchitects.org that specialises in designing inclusive environments: master planning, access consultancy, interior architecture and design.
+Fiona co-founded DDS Architects that specialises in designing inclusive environments: master planning, access consultancy, interior architecture and design.

 Greg Walsh BA(Hons)Bus.
-Studies, Dip.Bus.Mgt, Atlantic Fellow Global Brain Health Institute, has 20+ years working in the healthcare sector, for US multi-nationals in senior roles including European Vice President and General Manager based in Switzerland, US and Canada.
+Studies, Dip.Bus.Mgt, Atlantic Fellow Global Brain Health Institute, has 20+ years working in the healthcare sector, for US multi-nationals based in Switzerland, US and Canada.
 He has worked in partnership with patients, governments, health authorities and physicians with great success, resulting in better patient decision making, improved clinical outcomes and lower health system costs.
 In 2018, Greg was made an Atlantic Fellow of the Global Brain Health Institute (www.gbhi.org) for his work in dementia design.
 In 2019, Greg completed a residential Atlantic Fellowship in brain health with the GBHI in Trinity College Dublin and UCSF, San Francisco.
 Greg lobby’s governments and global bodies to incorporate dementia design into national dementia strategy.

 The Houses of the Oireachtas

-Greg and Fiona Walsh after presenting to the Houses of the Oireachtas at Lenister House, Ireland on how to design more inclusive buildings for adults and children with cognitive and/or sensory impairments.
+Greg and Fiona Walsh after presenting to the Houses of the Oireachtas at Lenister House, Ireland.
+The impact of the environment on older people and people living with cognitive and/or sensory impairments.

 Pictured with Senator Joan Freeman, Prof Ian Robertson, Professor Emeritus of Psychology at Trinity College Dublin, and Prof Sean Kennelly, geriatric and stroke consultant physician.